boomcamp/django-restframework/README.md

 # Step-2 basic ORM

-The goal of step-2 basic orm is to have basic understanding for django models
+The goal of step-2 basic orm is to have understanding about Django Models.

 Example : paradigms > languages > programmers.